Self-Supervised Learning-Based Path Planning and Obstacle Avoidance Using PPO and B-Splines in Unknown Environments: Conclusion

 \section{Conclusion}

-In this paper, we introduced SmartBSP, an AI-based path planning approach designed for autonomous robotics in complex and unknown environments.
-By leveraging Proximal Policy Optimization (PPO) combined with Convolutional Neural Networks (CNNs) and an Actor-Critic architecture, our method effectively processes limited LIDAR inputs to generate optimal paths in real-time.
+In this paper, the authors introduce SmartBSP, an AI-based path planning approach designed for autonomous robotics in complex and unknown environments.
+By leveraging Proximal Policy Optimization (PPO) combined with Convolutional Neural Networks (CNNs) and an Actor-Critic architecture, the proposed method effectively processes limited LIDAR inputs to generate optimal paths in real-time.
 The integration of B-spline curves and a nuanced cost function accounting for path curvature, endpoint proximity, and obstacle avoidance further enhances the robustness and adaptability of the system.

-Through extensive simulations and real-world experiments, we demonstrated that the proposed method can handle various challenging scenarios, including environments with multiple small obstacles and wall-like obstacles.
-Our results show that adjusting the field of view and sensor range significantly impacts the success rate of the vehicle, highlighting the importance of these parameters in path planning tasks.
+Through extensive analytical simulations and lab experiments, the authors demonstrate that the proposed method maintains good performance in spite of challenging scenarios, including environments with multiple small obstacles and large obstacles.
+Experimental results show that adjusting the field of view and sensor range significantly impacts the success rate of the vehicle, highlighting the importance of these parameters in path planning tasks.
 Moreover, the flexibility of the SmartBSP approach allows for easy adaptation to different environments without the need for retraining the networks, showcasing its potential for practical applications in diverse operational scenarios.

-Future work will focus on further refining the algorithm to handle more complex non-convex obstacles and exploring the integration of additional sensor modalities to enhance the perception capabilities of the autonomous system.
-Additionally, we aim to apply the SmartBSP framework to other types of autonomous vehicles and investigate its performance in large-scale outdoor environments.
+Future work will focus on further refining the algorithm to take into account more complex non-convex obstacles and exploring the integration of additional sensor modalities to enhance the perception capabilities of the autonomous system.
+Additionally, the authors aim to apply the SmartBSP framework to other types of autonomous vehicles and investigate its performance in large-scale outdoor environments.